xGR: Efficient Generative Recommendation Serving at Scale: Overview

 In this section, we present xGR, a GR-oriented serving system designed to meet strict SLO requirements under high request concurrency.
 As shown in Figure~\ref{fig:overview}, xGR is composed of three tightly coupled components: xAttention for operator-level optimizations (\S5), xBeam for algorithm-level optimizations (\S6), and xSchedule for system-level optimizations (\S7).

 Figure~\ref{fig:overview} illustrates the interaction of the three components. xAttention and xBeam span the prefill, decode, and beam phases, working cooperatively to achieve efficient token generation and sampling.
 Specifically, xAttention focuses on self-attention computation, integrating KV cache management and staged computation allocation to improve throughput. xBeam quickly determines the candidate tokens via valid path constraint, early sorting termination, and data structure reuse. xSchedule provides system support for xAttention and xBeam.
-It employs a three-tier management hierarchy that comprises the scheduler, engine, and worker.
-This design enables pipeline overlap and task parallelism across batches, across requests within a batch, and within each request.
+It employs a three-tier management hierarchy that enables pipeline overlap and task parallelism across batches, across requests within a batch, and within each request.
 A detailed description is provided in the following sections.